jencruz21/appplication-portal/README.md

 Extract the files into the folder named "application-portal" move the folder to C:/xampp/htdocs

+After installing and starting XAMPP go to
+    localhost/phpmyadmin
+and import the script inside
+    pplication-portal/sql

+after that run the file in
+    application-portal/admin/includes/fake-account.php
+to set-up your fake account for development uses

 ========= Before running the application. =========

 Install the package manager for PHP composer